 Brief History

-In the shadows of Mt Elgon National Park, many farmers had long believed they must choose between trees and food crops.
+In the shadows of Mt Elgon National Park, many farmers had long believed they must choose between trees and crops.
 They feared that trees are space-hungry competitors, and therefore cut them down to grow food.
-This led to loss of biodiversity, exposed solis to erosion, as well as exacerbated disasters like floods and landslides, which have claimed over 1000 lives in the last decade.
+This led to loss of biodiversity, exposed soils to erosion, as well as exacerbated landslides, which tragically claimed over 1000 lives.

 Selected among eight finalists from different countries, Bees and Trees secured crucial funding and mentorship.
 This support enabled them to introduce beekeeping as a sustainable income source while rejuvenating sections of the park and community landscape with indigenous trees.

-Evolving into a registered social enterprise, Bees and Trees offers tree-planting services to companies seeking impactful CSR initiatives in landscape restoration and climate change mitigatio, while also empowering young minds in the realm of green entrepreneurship.
+Evolving into a social enterprise, Bees and Trees restores degraded landscapes through incentives while empowering young minds in the realm of green entrepreneurship.

-A fully-fledged value chain for honey and coffee has been established, underscoring their commitment to conservation and econimic growth.
+A fully-fledged value chain for sustainable honey and coffee has been established, underscoring their commitment to conservation and economic growth.
 By purchasing these products from farmers and catering to end consumers, they have begun generating profits, extending employment opportunities to other young individuals along this value chain.
-Crucially, they ensure equitable compensation for farmers’ produce, thereby cementing both environmental stewardship and economic fairness.

 Our Vision

-To create communities where people live in harmony with nature,a win-win scenario for people, the environment and climate sustainability.
+We envision communities where people live in harmony with nature, a win-win for people,

 Our Mission